Yim Maukun

 Yim Maukun (冉茂芹, b.
-1942, also known as "Ran Mao-qin" in Mandarin) is a Chinese artist, educator, and author, best known for his realistic yet evocative portraiture, nudes, historical/narrative works, and plein air landscapes.
-His technical proficiency and artistic achievements encompass a range of media, including oil painting, charcoal, ink, watercolor, and pastels.
-As part of his many exhibits, Yim's work has been shown at two of the most important and prestigious museums in Taiwan, the Kaoshiung Chiang Kai-shek Cultural Center and the Sun Yat-sen Memorial Hall in Taipei (where he is also part of the permanent collection); he has been featured in dozens of publications, including Rachel Robin Wolf's recent Strokes of Genius: The Best of Drawing series published by North Light Books) and several of the more prominent art magazines and daily newspapers in China and Taiwan.
-Yim Maukun's instructional painting series has appeared on the Taiwanese networks China TV and Beautiful Life Television.
+1942, also known as "Ran Mao-qin" in Mandarin) is a Chinese artist, educator, and author, best known for his portraiture, nudes, historical/narrative works, and plein air landscapes.
+He works with a range of media, including oil painting, charcoal, ink, watercolor, and pastels.
+As part of his exhibits, Yim's work has been shown at two of the most important and prestigious museums in Taiwan, the Kaoshiung Chiang Kai-shek Cultural Center and the Sun Yat-sen Memorial Hall in Taipei (where he is also part of the permanent collection); he has been featured in dozens of publications, including Rachel Robin Wolf's recent Strokes of Genius: The Best of Drawing series published by North Light Books) and several of the more prominent art magazines and daily newspapers in China and Taiwan.
+Yim's instructional painting series has appeared on the Taiwanese networks China TV and Beautiful Life Television.